 Welcome to My Blog

 As we age our flexibility and core strength diminishes.
 For senior golfers trying to coil the upper body then unwind the lower body becomes more difficult and can lead to injuries.
-This overuse of the body also results in a loss of balance, an overuse to the upper...
+This attempt also results in a loss of balance, an overuse to the upper body and...

 Should I hit a fade or a draw?